openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 If you want to be able to run the action in agentVM mode, then you may need to reset the value before the action is completed.
-When an action is run in agentVM mode, jtreg will try and reset some commonly used values to their their state at the beginning of the action.
+When an action is run in agentVM mode, jtreg will try and reset some commonly used values to their state at the beginning of the action.
 If you modify any other values, you must either reset them in the test code before the action exits, or ensure the use of otherVM mode for the action.